pact-foundation/docs.pact.io/website/docs/university/introduction/01_Step1.md

 ![Sequence Diagram](diagrams/workshop_step1_class-sequence-diagram.svg)

-You can see the client interface we created in `consumer/src/api.js`:
+You can see the client interface we created

 <Tabs